 What Is Acute Treatment?

 Acute treatment services involve highly intensive care 24/7 for about a week depending on your specific needs.
-In acute treatment, you will have access to medical staff that manages your treatment and monitors your condition at all times.
+Here, you will have access to medical staff that manages your progress and monitors your condition at all times.
 This level of care is designed to ensure your safety at all times while you go through drug withdrawal symptoms, which can cause medical complications.
 The word acute refers to a patient’s most pressing needs that have to be addressed as soon as possible.
-For instance, a person who comes to treatment for an alcohol use disorder may be at risk of experiencing dangerous withdrawal symptoms, like seizures.
+For instance, a person who comes in for an alcohol use disorder may be at risk of experiencing dangerous withdrawal symptoms, like seizures.

-Acute treatment services are a vital part of the treatment process and help people reach their initial sobriety while continuing addiction treatment can help preserve it.
+Acute treatment services are a vital part of the process and help people reach their initial sobriety while continuing addiction service can help preserve it.
 According to the American Society of Addiction Medicine (ASAM), acute treatment services are the first step on the continuum of care for people that need detox.
-While some people stop treatment after detox, it’s not effective in treating the deeper aspects of addiction on its own.
+While some people stop after detox, it’s not effective in treating the deeper aspects of addiction on its own.
 Addiction is a disease that affects the reward center of the brain in a way that causes it to rewrite the way you perceive drug use.
 Reward and motivation are programmed to seek your drug of choice like it is a vital part of your survival.
-To address addiction, treatment should be continued after acute treatment services.
+To address addiction, work should be continued after services terminates.

-Still, acute treatment answers immediate needs for safety and comfort that would get in the way of addiction treatment if ignored.
+Still, acute treatment answers immediate needs for safety and comfort that would get in the way of your progress if ignored.
 Someone who is going through acute withdrawal symptoms and is at risk for a seizure won’t be able to concentrate on clinical services—such as group therapy—and is in need of detox.